johnpeart/johnpeart.github.io/src/posts/blogpost/2023-01-01-setting-goals-for-2023.md

 After almost a decade, I've reached the point where the Student Loans Company have told me to switch to direct debit to repay my student loans instead of taking it from payroll.
 This is great news!

 If the repayments go as scheduled, I'll repay my student loan entirely by next summer.
-By interest rates are going up, and it's costing me more to pay off the loan each month than I'd get from interest on the savings.
+By interest rates are going up, and it’s costing me more to pay off the loan each month than I'd get from interest on the savings.

 My goal, therefore, is to accelerate my repayments so that by Christmas 2023, I no longer have to make the payments.